Seven Summer Updates in Privacy Law

 Honey I Tracked the Kids

 In the app ‘Disney Princess Palace Pets,’ children learn the proper care and grooming of doe-eyed creatures like Cinderella’s bichon frise.
-But while they are feeding acorns to Pocahontas’s pet racoon, they’re also feeding a stream of sophisticated information to Disney and its software partners, which is then sold to third parties for targeted advertising.
+But while they are feeding acorns to Pocahontas’s pet raccoon, they’re also feeding a stream of sophisticated information to Disney and its software partners, which is then sold to third parties for targeted advertising.
 The same is true for a whole host of Disney children’s apps.

 Last week angry parents filed a class action lawsuit.
 The lawsuit claims the tracking violates the Children’s Online Privacy Protection Act (COPPA), which outlaws developers from collecting personal information about children under the age of 13 without verifiable consent from their parents.